Emergency Dental Care South Tampa

-Your Time Dental is here to help with that very specific need.
+Your Time Dental in Apollo Beach and Gibsonton is here to help with that very specific need.
 Because we are open on weekends, with extended hours on Fridays, we’re available for emergency dental care, walk-in appointments, and to answer any questions you might have.

 Our office is the place to be when you are experiencing a dental emergency.
 We can diagnose you, treat you, and get you out of pain without making you wait for standard business hours.

 Not only that, but our help starts well before you set foot in the office.
 Read on for several tips to help guide you through this emergency and relieve some of your stress.

 Tip #1: Evaluate the damage to your tooth.

 If you have chipped or cracked a tooth, but the damage is small and you aren’t in any pain, then we have very good news for you: This isn’t an urgent situation!

 You will still want to get your tooth seen to sooner rather than later, but waiting until you get off work, can find a babysitter, or manage to find a ride won’t worsen your condition.